ukmrs/rnapkin/README.md

 # rnapkin: drawing RNA secondary structure with style
 ## Usage
 rnapkin accepts a file containing secondary structure and optionally sequence and a name.
-For example you could have this marvellous RNA molecule sitting peacefully in a file called "guaniners"
+For example you could have this marvelous RNA molecule sitting peacefully in a file called "guaniners"
 ```text
 >fantastic guanine riboswitch